RedsXDD/neopywal.nvim/README.md

     no_undercurl = false, -- Force no undercurl.
     no_strikethrough = false, -- Force no strikethrough.

-    -- Handles the styles of general hi groups (see `:h highlight-args`). styles = {
+    -- Handles the styling of certain highlight groups (see `:h highlight-args`). styles = {
         comments = { "italic" },
         conditionals = { "italic" },